michaeltroger/advent-of-code-2021-in-kotlin/README.md

 In this repository, michaeltroger is about to provide solutions for the puzzles using [Kotlin][kotlin] language.

 **Special:**
 **`./run` compiles and runs all puzzles and prints its solutions.
-The solutions are also automatically printed on the CI via [GitHub Actions Workflow](https://github.com/michaeltroger/advent-of-code-2021-in-kotlin/actions/workflows/build.yml) and saved as artificat.**
+The solutions are also automatically printed on the CI via [GitHub Actions Workflow](https://github.com/michaeltroger/advent-of-code-2021-in-kotlin/actions/workflows/build.yml) and offered as artificat.**

 If you stuck with Kotlin-specific questions or anything related to this template, check out the following resources: